 The act allows — but doesn’t require — a qualified individual to repay all or part of a coronavirus-related distribution.
 Repayments are treated as rollover contributions (the usual 60-day rollover deadline is deemed to be satisfied), so qualified individuals can repay their distributions to any employer-sponsored plan that accepts rollovers or to an IRA.
 If a qualified individual takes an in-service coronavirus-related distribution and then terminates employment, the individual can repay the distribution to the employer’s 401(k) plan if it accepts rollovers from former employees.
 If not, the individual can roll the distribution over to an IRA.

-The total amount repaid cannot exceed the amount of the distribution (meaning the distributions can’t be repaid with interest).
+The total amount repaid cannot exceed the amount of the distribution (so the distribution can’t be repaid with interest).
 Qualified individuals have three years from the day after receiving a coronavirus-related distribution to repay it.
 If a qualified individual takes more than one coronavirus-related distribution, then each distribution has its own three-year repayment period.

 Example.
 Rita contracts COVID-19 from her husband, Tom.
 She takes a $50,000 coronavirus-related distribution from her 401(k) plan on May 1, 2020.
 Rita has until May 2, 2023, to repay the distribution.
 She takes another $50,000 coronavirus-related distribution from the 401(k) plan on July 1, 2020.
 Rita has until July 2, 2023, to repay the second distribution.

-The CARES Act allows treating virtually any 2020 plan distribution as coronavirus-related.
-For example, if an employer has layoffs this year, distributions under the plan’s regular distribution provisions for terminated employees can be coronavirus-related.
+The CARES Act allows treating virtually any retirement plan distribution from Jan.
+1 through Dec.
+30, 2020, as coronavirus-related.
+For example, if an employer has a reduction in force this year, payments under the plan’s distribution provisions for terminated employees can be coronavirus-related.

 Plan loan offsets.
 A plan loan offset occurs when a participant has a loan outstanding at the time of a distribution.
 The plan offsets the participant’s account by the remaining loan balance to satisfy the participant’s repayment obligation.
 The offset amount is a taxable distribution to the participant and an eligible rollover distribution subject to the usual 60-day rollover period.
 However, if the distribution is made upon the participant’s termination of employment, the participant has until the tax filing deadline for the year in which the offset occurred to roll over the offset amount.

 Distributions that can’t be coronavirus-related.
-Notice 2005-92 states that certain distributions can’t be treated as disaster distributions, including:
+Notice 2020-50 states that certain distributions can’t be treated as coronavirus-related, including:

 Nonetheless, employers that want to discourage unnecessary withdrawal of retirement savings can choose to offer coronavirus-related distributions under a plan’s hardship distribution provisions.
 In this case, employees would have to show that they are qualified individuals, have an immediate and heavy financial need, and are limiting the distribution request to the amount necessary to meet that need.
 If an employee satisfies these requirements, then the hardship distribution would receive the favorable tax treatment that applies to coronavirus-related distributions.